SB343 Alabama 2019 Session

 - Real estate sold for payment of taxes, recovery actions by owner and actions for possession by tax purchaser, further provided for, tax lien by tax purchaser, authorized, Act 2018-494, 2018 Reg.
 Sess., repealed; Secs.
 40-10-82, 40-10-120 am'd.

-This bill would also authorize the tax purchaser to retain a tax lien on the real estate for all taxes, insurance, improvements, attorneys' fees, costs, and interest until the lien is satisfied under certain conditions.
+- The tax purchaser may retain a tax lien on the property for all taxes, insurance, improvements, attorneys' fees, costs, and interest until the lien is satisfied.

 - Subjects